SajixInc/IntelliMatch-AI-ATS/README.md

 IntelliMatch-AI-ATS facilitates a variety of functionalities tailored to enhance your resume and prepare you for job applications:

-- **Resume Analysis**: Upload your resume and paste the job description to receive detailed feedback on how well your resume matches the job requirements.
+- **Resume MAtch Percentage**: Upload your resume and paste the job description to receive detailed feedback on how well your resume matches the job requirements.

-- **Match Percentage**: Get a quantifiable match percentage indicating how closely your resume aligns with the job description, along with matched and missing keywords.
+- **Missing Keywords**: Get a quantifiable match percentage indicating how closely your resume aligns with the job description, along with matched and missing keywords.

 - **Skills Improvement**: Receive suggestions on skills to improve or acquire based on the job description and your current resume.